dune-official/etherping/README.md

 # Feedback

-Please leave me feedback or suggestions in the issues section or as a direct message, I'll appreciate it.
+Please leave me feedback or suggestions in the issues section or as a direct message, I appreciate it.